seleniumbase/SeleniumBase/examples/example_logs/ReadMe.md

 <h3><img src="https://seleniumbase.io/img/logo6.png" title="SeleniumBase" width="32" /> Logging, Dashboards, and Reports:</h3>

-Log files in [SeleniumBase/examples/example_logs](https://github.com/seleniumbase/SeleniumBase/tree/master/examples/example_logs) were generated when [test_fail.py](https://github.com/seleniumbase/SeleniumBase/blob/master/examples/test_fail.py) ran and failed.
-During test failures, logs and screenshots from the latest run will get saved to the ``latest_logs/`` folder.
-If ``--archive-logs`` is set, test logs will get archived to the ``archived_logs/`` folder (otherwise they will be cleaned out when the next test run begins).
+(Log files in [SeleniumBase/examples/example_logs](https://github.com/seleniumbase/SeleniumBase/tree/master/examples/example_logs) were generated when [test_fail.py](https://github.com/seleniumbase/SeleniumBase/blob/master/examples/test_fail.py) ran and failed.)

+🔵 During test failures, logs and screenshots from the most recent test run will get saved to the ``latest_logs/`` folder.
+If ``--archive-logs`` is specified (or if ARCHIVE_EXISTING_LOGS is set to True in [settings.py](https://github.com/seleniumbase/SeleniumBase/blob/master/seleniumbase/config/settings.py)), test logs will also get archived to the ``archived_logs/`` folder.
+Otherwise, the log files will be cleaned out when the next test run begins (by default).

 ```bash
 pytest test_fail.py --browser=chrome